rust-lang/rfcs/text/3678-final.md

 At runtime, a `final fn` behaves exactly the same as a `fn`.

-It's a non-breaking change at the language level to turn a `final fn` into a `fn`, and thus may be done in a minor version, however care must be taken to ensure that doing so doesn't introduce soundness issues.
+Removing `final` is always a non-breaking change.
+(If `final` was preventing implementation to prevent a soundness issue, though, this would require additional care.)

-It's a breaking change to turn `fn` into `final fn` unless the trait was already `impl(crate)` or narrower.
+Adding `final` is a breaking change, unless the trait already did not allow third-party implementations (such as via a sealed trait).

 At compile-time, a method declared as `final fn` in a trait must have a provided body and cannot be overridden in any `impl`.